hendrik77/cloud-cap-nodejs-codejam/exercises/01/readme.md

 => npm config ls
 ```

-You should see output similar to this:
+You should see output similar to this (wihtout the line @sap:registry = "https://npm.sap.com") :

 ```sh
 ; cli configs